tanner-g/Connect-4/README.md

 # Connect-4

-Created by @tanner-glantz and @brettephillips
+Created by @tanner-g and @brettephillips